WEDU: Early years

-The Federal Communications Commission (FCC) allocated channel 3 to Tampa for educational broadcasting in 1952.
+The Federal Communications Commission (FCC) allocated channel 3 to Tampa, Florida, for educational broadcasting in 1952.
 As early as the following year, regional education leaders from five area counties—Hillsborough, Manatee, Pinellas, Polk, and Sarasota—came together to incorporate the Florida West Coast Educational Television Corporation.
 State legislators representing the area refused to back the plan, finding it variously premature and expensive.

 The organization was reformed in 1955.
 By 1956, pressure from groups who sought channel 3 for commercial use was spurring action.
 In March, a meeting was held by Tampa mayor Curtis Hixon, at which Tampa radio station WTSP—owned by the St. Petersburg Times newspaper—reiterated its offer of a tower site if necessary.
 As planning began in earnest in Tampa, Gene Dyer, permittee of the unbuilt UHF station WTVI at Fort Pierce, Florida, proposed to have channel 3 moved there for his use.
 This heightened the urgency to convey to the FCC that there was interest in keeping channel 3 as an educational channel in Tampa.
 A steering committee was formed to spearhead a fundraising drive, and plans were more definite by January 1957, with leadership chosen and contributions from Tampa's two existing commercial stations, WFLA-TV (channel 8) and WTVT (channel 13).

 A second group took an interest in using channel 3 for commercial use.
 WSUN-TV (channel 38) in St. Petersburg offered to swap channel 38 for channel 3, seeking parity with its commercial competitors and claiming that Florida West Coast Educational Television could get on the air earlier from the existing channel 38.
 The offer was rebuffed, but the two groups were now racing to see who would file first at the FCC.